waittim/waittim.github.io/_posts/2019-08-26-roulette-simulation.md

 ---
 This time we will talk about a kind of simplified Roulette, which won't be influenced by the number on roulette but only be divided into two parts, win or lose.

-To play the game successfully and avoid owing unrealistic debt, we need to set some parameter at first.
-These parameter will be save in a state list.
+To play the game successfully and avoid owing an unrealistic debt, we need to set some parameters at first.
+These parameters will be saved in a state list.

 Parameter | Type | Explaination
 ---|---|---